a3cel2/BFG_GI_stats/readme.md

 ## Getting Started

-To analyze genetic interactions from the raw number of sequencing reads (C_xy) you just need to run 'master.R' .
-The only data used is table_s1.tsv (C_xy) and Cxy_Table_WithReplicates.txt in the 'data' folder.
-All newly made functions for master.R are in the packages folder.
+To analyze genetic interactions from the raw number of sequencing reads (C_xy) run 'master.R' .
+The input data used is table_s2.txt.
+All functions called by master.R are in the packages folder.
 See below for other 'Dependencies'.
 This script performs several tasks - including GIS calculation, Z_GIS calculation, FDR calculation, genetic interaction calls, and differential genetic interaction calls.
+It reproduces several plots used in the manuscript

 We execute 'master.R' using the following steps:
 a) get into the ~/.../BFG_GI_stats-master/scripts directory